-Gross internal floor area (m2) The gross internal floor area extends to 150 sqm or thereby.
-Neighbourhood and location The subjects are located within the popular Clarkston district, lying to the south of Glasgow city centre where surrounding properties are similar in both age and character.
-More than adequate local shopping, educational and public transport facilities are available close by.
+Neighbourhood and location The subjects are located within the popular Clarkston district lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
+Adequate local shopping, educational and public transport facilities are available close by.